mathscapes/website/_posts/2019-09-09-discoverdrome-reimagining-learning-spaces-for-2101.md

 cite        : true
 ---

-**Abstract.** We wonder how the world will be by the end of this century.
+_Abstract._ We wonder how the world will be by the end of this century.
 Would classrooms be the same as now, or will robots teach children?
 Does the tech-advancing world need humans to learn with/from machines, without learning about machines before?
 The needs of our present demand sustainable measures and conscious collaboration to best suit large-scale needs.
 This work presents a note on a plausible design of such a learning space in 2101.

 ## Introduction
 It is the year 2100 on the Earth, and a leading research institution is betting high on the future of education.
 Most technologies continue to obey Moore’s law and empower humans.
 Time machines exist discreetly in the multi-level security of Analemma[^1], a place beyond the Earth.
 The institution, expanding its scope of their research, extends several invites in the past to build a team of people from important times in history who would be assigned to design a Discoverdrome each that captures the best of ideas from their time.

 ![]({{ site.baseurl }}/assets/images/discoverdrome_dd0.png)
-<figcaption><b>Discoverdrome</b> /dɪˈskʌvədrəʊm/ noun.
+<figcaption>Discoverdrome /dɪˈskʌvədrəʊm/ noun.
 A space where children discover. <br/>A metaphorically limitless space for study and discovery.</figcaption>

 Motivated with this, I set out to explore if there is any sign of speculating a learning space in a distant future by any means. _What will be my method of discussing and designing?
 Can research about present inform my decisions or if there is no point of the study?_ But even with the remotest possibility of likelihood of this imagination transforming into reality sometime in the future, my research could help determine the suggested transition of our current needs and understanding for the educational demands for our upcoming future.
 Studying how the classrooms of our time shaped our own experiences, this exploration suggests the essentials as well as the expected we hope to impart to the future.